-A gentle voice coaxed me from outside my cabin.
+A gentle voice coaxed me from outside my cabin on board the Kerala houseboat.
 A faint knock accompanied the words, “good morning – tea or coffee?”

 Already awake, I had been lazily gazing through my cabin window since the first blush of dawn.
 Watching Kerala wake up, palm trees swaying on the shore and the paddy fields rustling with farmers preparing for the harvest, was beautiful.
 A fresh morning breeze blew in as the sun lazily rose into the sky, revealing a passing dugout canoe and a local fisherman examining his net for an overnight catch.
 A Cormorant dived into the river beside him.